Activation is a part of the License request and refresh process.

 Send Check Results, SAP Instance data, Availability Data, Changes, and profile data to the Avantra Server

 Perform Self Updates on demand

 Deploy, maintain, and run custom scripts or programs as Checks, if desired

-Periodically connect to the Avantra Master to tell if it is still alive
+Periodically connect to the Avantra Server to tell if it is still alive

 Collect and aggregate Performance data

-Listen for configuration data and special commands sent by Avantra Master
+Listen for configuration data and special commands sent by Avantra Server

 Configuration of the Avantra Agents is kept centrally in the Avantra Database and is transmitted to the Avantra Agent whenever configuration items change.
 Data sent to and from the Avantra Agent is encrypted using HTTPS.

-The technical name of the Avantra Agent used, for exampe, with file names/directories, executable files, log files, and installer packages, is
+The technical name of the Avantra Agent used, for example, with file names/directories, executable files, log files, and installer packages is

 The technical name of the Avantra Database used, for example, with file names/directories, executable files, log files, and installer packages is